Rubis (sheep)

-Rubis (Note: Her name is sometimes translated as Ruby in English reports) was sheep whose DNA contained green fluorescent protein, inherited from her genetically modified mother.
+Rubis (Note: Her name is sometimes translated as Ruby in English reports) was a sheep whose DNA contained green fluorescent protein, inherited from her genetically modified mother.
 She was sent to a slaughterhouse in mysterious circumstances and believed to have been eaten unknowingly.

 Background

 In 2012, nine lambs were created with in vitro fertilisation, and then injected with genes containing a green fluorescent protein (GFP) from the aequorea victoria jellyfish.
 The lambs were born in October 2012.

 The scientists who performed the experiment were from the Institute of Animal Reproduction in Uruguay and led by Alejo Menchaca.
-The experiment was part of larger research of gene modification, which hoped find ways to treat genetic problems such as diabetes and haemophilia.
+The experiment was part of larger research in gene modification, which hoped to find ways to treat genetic problems such as diabetes and haemophilia.
 While described as "glow in the dark" the lambs only glowed when exposed to ultraviolet light.

 Birth

 One of the original lambs, Emeraude, gave birth in 2014 to a lamb named Rubis who also carried the GFP gene.
 However, while Rubis carried the gene, its traits were not visible in her, and so she did not glow.